 Zend Optimizer is a well-known piece of software, which is required to run files encoded with Zend Guard.
-The aforementioned encodes files written in PHP 4 and PHP 5 in order to protect them from reverse engineering and illegal use, thus guarding copyright protected source code.
+The aforementioned encodes files written in PHP 4, PHP 5, PHP 7 and PHP 8 in order to protect them from reverse engineering and illegal use, thus guarding copyright protected source code.
 In case you would like to protect your custom-made script, for example, you are able to use Zend Guard and your program code won't be human readable, but you'll also need Zend Optimizer on the server where you host your website.
 Many ready-made script-driven apps, in particular ones which are paid, also require Zend Optimizer to work efficiently because their core code is often not free to modify.
 Websites which use the tool are generally speedier as their program code is already optimized and pre-compiled.

 Zend Optimizer in Shared Hosting